Invariant manifolds and stability for rough differential equations: Invariant manifolds and stability

-as $\|V \| \to 0$ for every $N \geq 1$ where we used the dominated convergence theorem and the bound in Theorem \ref{DDSD}.
-Choosing $N$ large enough implies that $\mu_1 \leq \lambda t_0 < 0$ if $\|V \|$ is sufficiently small.
-In other words, we have shown local exponential stability in this case. \end{example} In the next example, we discuss about the existence of invariant manifolds. \begin{example} Let us consider again equation \eqref{VVVA} such that $V_0(0) = V(0) = 0$.
-Recall that $Y_{\omega} \equiv 0$ is a stationary trajectory.
-Regardless of our assumption on $D_0 V_0$, as a consequence of the multiplicative ergodic theorem, we can prove that the Lyapunov exponents exist.
-Therefore, we can apply our results to obtain the invariant manifolds according to decomposition \eqref{linn}.
-A simple example in which the center manifold exists is the case that $V(0)=D_{0}V=0$ and matrix $D_{0}V_0$ has at least one eigenvalue on the unit circle.
-Indeed, when $V(0)=D_{0}V=0$ and $V_{0}(0)=0$, then the Lyapunov exponents around the zero are entirely determined by $D_{0}V_0$.
-In this case, if the real part of one of the eigenvalues is strictly positive (negative), we can deduce the existence of the unstable (stable) manifold. \end{example} \begin{remark} An example that a non-trivial stationary point is expected to exist is when $\mathbf{X}$ is a Brownian motion and $V_0$ is a linear drift with negative eigenvalues (on the real part).
-In this case, an example of a non-trivial stationary point is the solution to
+In other words, we have shown that when \(\|D_0 V\|_{\mathcal{L}(\mathbb{R}^m \otimes \mathbb{R}^d, \mathbb{R}^m)}\) is small, the first Lyapunov exponent is negative.
+Consequently, by Corollary~\ref{stability}, we obtain local exponential stability around the origin. \end{example} In the next example, we discuss the existence of invariant manifolds. \begin{example} Reconsider equation~\eqref{VVVA} under the assumptions \(V_0(0) = 0\) and \(V(0) = 0\).
+Note that the trajectory \(Y_\omega = 0\) is the stationary solution.
+Regardless of the specific form of \(D_0 V_0\), the multiplicative ergodic theorem guarantees the existence of Lyapunov exponents.
+Consequently, we can use our results to obtain invariant manifolds according to the decomposition in \eqref{linn}.
+A simple example where a center manifold exists is when \( V(0) = D_{0}V = 0 \) and the matrix \( D_{0}V_0 \) has at least one eigenvalue on the unit circle.
+Indeed, when \(V(0) = D_0 V = 0\) and \(V_0(0) = 0\), the Lyapunov exponents near zero are entirely determined by \(D_0 V_0\).
+In this case, if the real part of one of the eigenvalues is strictly positive (respectively, strictly negative), we can deduce the existence of unstable (respectively, stable) manifolds. \end{example} \begin{remark} An example where a nontrivial stationary point is expected to exist is when \(\mathbf{X}\) is a Brownian motion and \(V_0\) is a linear drift whose eigenvalues have strictly negative real parts.
+In this case, a nontrivial stationary point can be represented as the solution to the following equation:

 \end{remark}